PawelHarasiuk/PawelHarasiuk/README.md

 # Hi there, I'm Paweł! 👋

 I am a computer science student with a strong interest in AI, machine learning, and data science.
 Currently I program mainly in Java and Python.
 Additionally, I have some basic experience in C# and C++.
-Outside of the tech world, I'm into music, philosophy, board games, chess, and books.
+Outside of the tech world, I'm into music, board games, chess, and books.

 ## 💫 About Me: